-The Associate Director of Professional Development will survey incoming students at the commencement of the first semester to collect the student's area of interest (e.g., Biostatistics, Environmental Health, Epidemiology, Health Services Research and Policy, Prevention Sciences or MD/MPH.)
-Incoming students will be assigned a Faculty Advisor who best matches their interests, taking into account the availability of faculty advisors and scope of student's interests.
+The Senior Program Manager of Professional Development will survey incoming students at the commencement of the first semester to collect the student's area of interest (e.g., Biostatistics, Environmental Health, Epidemiology, Health Services Research and Policy, or Prevention Sciences.)
+Incoming students will be assigned a Faculty Advisor who best matches their interests, taking into account the availability of faculty advisors and the scope of student's interests.